-One major initiative, the NATO-Georgia Joint Training and Evaluation Centre, was inaugurated in Tbilisi on 27 August 2015.
-The Centre is assisting Georgia in reforming, modernising and strengthening its security and defence sector.
-The Centre will also be open to partner countries.
+One major initiative stemming from the Substantial Package is the NATO-Georgia Joint Training and Evaluation Centre.
+The centre, inaugurated in Tbilisi in August 2015, is assisting Georgia in reforming, modernising and strengthening its security and defence sector.
+The centre will also be open to partner countries.
 It will offer multi-national training and exercise opportunities, fostering cooperation between forces from Georgia, NATO and interested partner countries.
 Through regional training opportunities, the Centre will also contribute to promoting regional stability in the Black Sea and Caucasus region.